 Cover windows when they're in direct sunlight.
 Keep curtains, shades, or blinds drawn during the hottest part of the day.

 Dampen your clothing with water and sit in the breeze from a fan.

-Spend at least 2 hours a day (the hottest part, if possible) in an air-conditioned place like a library, senior center, or friend's house.
+Spend at least 2 hours a day (the hottest part, if possible) in an air-conditioned place such as a library, senior center, or friend's house.

 Ask your local area agency on aging if there's a program that gives window air conditioners to seniors who qualify.
-If you can't afford to run your air conditioner, ask your local area agency on aging or senior center if they know of programs that can help you with cooling bills.
+If you can't afford to run your air conditioner, contact your local area agency on aging or senior center.
+Ask if they know of programs that can help you with cooling bills.

-Ask a friend or relative to drive you to a cool place on very hot days if you don't drive.
+Ask a friend or family member to drive you to a cool place on very hot days if you don't drive.
 Many towns or counties, area agencies, religious groups, and senior centers also supply these services.
 Don't stand outside waiting for a bus.

 Dress for the weather.
-Some people find natural fabrics like cotton to be cooler than synthetic fibers.
+Some people find natural fabrics such as cotton to be cooler than synthetic fibers.
 Light-colored clothes feel cooler than dark colors.
 If you aren't sure what to wear, ask a friend or family member for help.

 Don't try to exercise, walk long distances, or do a lot when it's hot.